What’s more disturbing than when someone Tries to Cut YOu Down For NO Reason?

 You no longer depend on their apology, approval, or punishment before you can feel good about yourself.
 Either there are things you can work on, or their words glide off you.

 If you’re interested in reconciliation, set clear expectations.
-Stand up straight, make direct eye contact, and speak like you believe what you’re saying.
+Let them know what you would need in order for them to earn your trust back.
+Stand up straight, make direct eye contact, and speak with a calm confidence like you believe what you’re saying.
 Ask what led to their mistake and how they intend to change.
-Then allow them to earn back trust through consistent action.
-You don’t owe anyone a place in your personal life until they prove they deserve it.
+Then allow them to earn back your trust through consistent action.
+If it’s about cooperating in your shared roles, treat it as a matter of community expectations rather than personal ones.
+Keep it formal, respectful, and professional.
+You might have to interaction with so many people in public or at work, but you don’t owe anyone a place in your private life unless they’ve proven that they deserve it.

 Final Reflection